Josephs Legende: Performance history

 With Diaghilev as impresario, Nijinsky as choreographer and creator of the title role – replaced after his marriage and fall from grace by Fokine and Massine – costumes by Léon Bakst and Alexandre Benois, scenic design after Veronese by Josep Maria Sert, and Strauss conducting the premiere, the initial run lasted seven performances.

 This was shortly followed by a further seven in London in June conducted by Richard Strauss (UK premiere 23 June) and Sir Thomas Beecham, who had loaned the money for the commission to Diaghilev.
 With the looming war, Strauss never received his fee of 6,000 francs.

+Later choreographers included George Balanchine, Antony Tudor, and John Neumeier, but none of their versions was considered more successful.